drinkataco/media-servarr/charts/readarr/README.md

 # Readarr Helm Chart

-This Helm chart installs Readarr, an collection manager, in a Kubernetes cluster.
+This Helm chart installs Readarr, a book collection manager, in a Kubernetes cluster.

 This README covers the basics of customising and installation